describo/describo.github.io/src/tour.md

         image: "/images/tour/desktop10.png",
     },
     {
-        text: `When a profile is loaded, the view will adapt based on the content of that profile.
+        text: `When a profile is loaded, the view will adapt based on the instructions in that profile.
 In this example, the profile defines a tabbed layout for Dataset entities in addition to showing specific properties.
 This allows the profile author to define exactly how the UI should look for their users and guide them on what is required.`,
         image: "/images/tour/desktop11.png",
     },
     {